 Our belief is that users expect companies to track them across their own branded websites and so the workarounds below are ethical and not violating the user privacy that Apple is trying to protect.

 How to fix this

-There are three outline fixes I would recommend.
+There is only one fix I would recommend.
 I’m grateful to Simo Ahava for his research on all the possible solutions.

 This also has the advantage of making sure any cross-domain links tracked using GA’s linker plugin can last more than one day after the click-through with ITP 2.3.